Security breach hits U.S. card processors, banks

 PROCESSING PIPELINE

 Global Payments, which has about 3,700 employees, was spun off from information-services firm National Data Corp in 2001.
-For the fiscal year ended May 31, Global Payment reported revenue of $1.9 billion, up 13 percent from the year-earlier period.
-According to a company presentation in January, it es timated fisca l 2012 revenue at ab out $2.15 billion.
+For the fiscal year ended May 31, Global Payment reported revenue of $1.9 billion, an increase of 13 percent from the year-earlier period.
+According to a company presentation in January, the company was projected to report fiscal 2012 revenue in the range of $2.15 billion.

-Global Payments is scheduled to report fiscal third-quarter results on Wednesday and a n improvement is expected.
-On Wednesday, Sterner Agee raised its st ock p rice target for Global Payments to $65 from $58.
+The company is scheduled to report fiscal third-quarter results on Wednesday and there had been the expectation Global Payments would report improving results.
+On Wednesday, Sterne Agee raised its price target for Global Payments to $65 a share from $58.

 Global Payments is one of dozens of companies that operate along the payment-processing chain, between the time a person swipes a card to pay and the time the payment is delivered.